Location: Newark, NJ

 Address of Internship: 60 Park Place, Suite 511 Newark, NJ 07102

-Number of Positions: 2
+Number of Positions: 1

 The New Jersey Institute for Social Justice (“NJISJ” or “the Institute”) is a Newark-based research and advocacy organization dedicated to the advancement of New Jersey's urban areas and residents.
-Established in 1999 by the Alan V. and Amy Lowenstein Foundation, the Institute aims to create just, vibrant, and healthy urban communities through the programmatic lens of its three pillars: economic mobility, civic engagement, and criminal justice reform.
+Established in 1999 by the Alan V. and Amy Lowenstein Foundation, the Institute aims to create just, vibrant, and healthy urban communities through the programmatic lens of its three pillars: economic justice, civic engagement, and criminal justice reform.
 These three platform areas provide a comprehensive basis for approaching the inequities and disparities that ail urban communities in New Jersey and around the country.